 - Ask at the circulation desk for lost and found items.

 - Twelve desktop computers are located throughout the library.
 They are connected to the campus computer network.
 A laser printer with color option is available.
-Also available for use in the library are four WiFi-enabled laptop computers that can be checked out from the circulation desk.
+Also available for use in the library are three WiFi-enabled laptop computers that can be checked out from the circulation desk.
 Personal computers with WiFi may be used in the library.

 - Video and DVD preview equipment and audio equipment are located in the carrels at the top of the library stairway.
 The study room to the south of the library offices features video equipment.
 A microfilm/fiche reader/printer and a photocopier are available for use.
 Photocopies are 10 cents each.